This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 Hilo Gas Prices

-We checked up on Rainbow falls today, Feb 9, to see what the water flow looks like after all this rain.
-Wow - there is a ton of water!
+We checked up on Rainbow falls today, Feb 9, to see what the water flow looked like after all the rain.
+There was a ton of water!

 Rainbow Falls in Hilo Feb 2008